MoralisWeb3/docs/docs/01-web3-data-api/solana/tutorials/pump-fun-tutorials/01-embed-tradingview-widget-for-pump-fun.md

 You can embed charts for pre-bonded Pump.fun tokens the same way!
 Just enter the pre-bonded token address when configuring the widget.

+---

+Charts are powered by [TradingView](https://www.tradingview.com/), the leading provider of financial charting tools and trading platform.